Role in the Body

 Common additives and their benefits include:

-• Wheat germ oil for energy:
+- Wheat germ oil for energy:

-Putting wheat germ oil in a smoothie adds protein and unsaturated fatty acids, along with minerals, B-Complex vitamins, Vitamin E and iron.
+Putting wheat germ oil in a smoothie adds protein and unsaturated fatty acids, along with minerals, B-Complex vitamins, Vitamin E and iron. - Vitamin C for enhanced immune function:

 This antioxidant vitamin, which can be found in many fortified foods, is important for immune function, but dieticians caution that megadoses are not mega-effective and may even cause harm.
-Recommended dosages of Vitamin C can help the body absorb calcium, iron and folic acid and promote the formation of collagen.
+Recommended dosages of Vitamin C can help the body absorb calcium, iron and folic acid and promote the formation of collagen. - Yeast for energy and nutrients:

-Yeast additives increase smoothies’ protein content, and add B-Complex vitamins and minerals, including iron.
+Yeast additives increase smoothies’ protein content, and add B-Complex vitamins and minerals, including iron. - Spirulina for energy and appetite control:

 Blue-green algae, a complete protein, are high in chlorophyll (which can freshen your breath), as well as B-Complex vitamins and minerals.
-It is purported to help stabilize blood sugar levels and thereby help control appetites.
+It is purported to help stabilize blood sugar levels and thereby help control appetites. - Creatine for energy and muscle building:

 This combination of amino acids, popular among body-builders, can increase muscle bulk as well as heighten energy levels.
 Following creatine dosage guidelines is essential—its abuse can lead to liver and kidney damage.